Death of Émile Soleil

 On 8 July 2023, two-year-old Émile Soleil went missing in the French hamlet of Haut-Vernet.
-On 30 March 2024 remains of the boy were found, confirming his death.
+His remains were found on 30 March 2024.

 Victim

 Émile was born on November 11, 2020.
-Soleil is the eldest son of Marie and Colomban Soleil.
+Soleil was the eldest son of Marie and Colomban Soleil.
 The family resided in La Bouilladisse, a small town located 30km from Marseille.
 Soleil, who had blonde hair and brown eyes, was 21/2 years old at the time of his disappearance.

 Disappearance

-On the morning of July8, 2023, Marie Soleil brought Émile to his maternal grandparents Philippe and Anne Vedovini who were spending their summer vacation in a house purchased in the early 2000s in the hamlet of Haut-Vernet, perched on a green peak in the commune of Vernet at the foot of the Massif des Trois-Évêchés.
+On the morning of July8, 2023, Marie Soleil brought Émile to his maternal grandparents Philippe and Anne Vedovini, who were spending their summer vacation in a house in the hamlet of Haut-Vernet, in the commune of Vernet at the foot of the Massif des Trois-Évêchés.

-That day, the grandparents were at home with eight of their ten children, aged 7 to 18 years old. Émile's mother Marie, the oldest of the ten, left after dropping off the boy.
-Bathilde, the second born, joins the family every Sunday.
-In the morning, Émile's young uncles and aunts were busy building a cabin higher up than the house, towards the Labouret pass.
+That day, the grandparents were at home with eight of their ten children, aged 7 to 18 years old. Émile's mother Marie left after dropping off her son.
+In the morning, Émile's young uncles and aunts were busy building a cabin near the house.

-Around 5p.m., Émile played in the garden waiting to be taken for a walk.
+Around 5p.m., Émile played in the garden while waiting to be taken for a walk.
 The grandfather loaded stakes and electric wire into the trunk of his car to fence a meadow intended for his horses.
-At the same time, Émile walked down the street leaving the house.
+At the same time, Émile left the house and walked down the street.
 He was wearing a yellow T-shirt and white shorts.
 It was thought he wanted to return to the cabin his uncles were building that morning.

 According to the formal statements of two witnesses, the boy was last seen around 5:15p.m. approximately 20 m from the family home.

-At 6:12p.m., after searching in vain for Émile for around 45minutes, the grandparents reported his disappearance to the Alpes-de-Haute-Provence gendarmerie, who immediately began a search.
+At 6:12p.m., after searching for Émile for around 45minutes, the grandparents reported his disappearance to the Alpes-de-Haute-Provence gendarmerie, who immediately began a search.